learn-co-curriculum/nested-arrays-ruby/README.md

 ### When Not to Use a 3D Array

-Three levels deep is about at deep as you want to go when constructions multidimensional arrays.
+Three levels deep is about at deep as you want to go when constructing multidimensional arrays.
 As you can see, things can get messy, fast.
 If you have more hierarchical data than can fit in a 3D array, it might be better to try using a dictionary-like data structure, called a hash, instead.